reload/art-audioguide/README.md

 _* The title module and features doesn't work 100% together, so we need to go and revert the features including the title module._

+Site building
+---
+After you have installed the site you'll have two pages created: "All routes" and "All artworks".
+These are lists that will automatically update themselves when you create content.

 Theme
 ---